How To Choose The Best Wrinkle Cream For Your Skin Type

 Best Wrinkle Cream for Mature Skin (40+)

-Mature skin has different needs than younger skin beginning anti-aging routines.
-Collagen loss accelerates after 40, skin becomes thinner, and dryness increases as oil production decreases.
+Mature skin has different needs than younger skin starting anti-aging routines.
+Collagen loss speeds up after 40, skin becomes thinner, and dryness increases as oil production decreases.

 What to Look For

-Mature skin can often tolerate stronger formulations.
-However, if you're starting anti-aging later, begin gradually to build tolerance.
+Mature skin can often tolerate stronger formulas.
+However, if you're starting anti-aging later, begin gradually.
 See the complete 40+ skincare routine.

 Anti-Aging Ingredients by Skin Type